Declutter before you move.

 Update your home and contents insurance policy with new contents value.
 Your home and contents insurance policy will need review whenever you move to a new house.
 Your new home will be valued differently from your old one, with different features, fixtures, and rebuild costs.
 It’s vital to update this so that you are not left underinsured or paying more than you need to for your policy.

 Your contents insurance may also need to be adjusted.
 You will have no doubt decluttered some items from your home, and perhaps even purchased new items to suit the new home too.
-Updating your home contents policy will ensure that you aren’t left out of pocket should something happen at your new home.
+Updating your home and contents policy will ensure that you aren’t left out of pocket should something happen at your new home.

 Taking some time to plan and prepare for your move will give you peace of mind in the long run.
 If you’re unsure of what insurance you might need for your move, talk to one of our friendly branch staff or visit the website.